 In 2019 Grace was a finalist for the JMK Award with Jocelyn Cox, and for the inaugural Naomi Wilkinson Award for Stage Design with Told by an Idiot.

 "Theatre makes us less alone.
 It brings us together and it shares stories.
 Design is a powerful means of uniting audience, performer, narrative and atmosphere.

-Now more than ever, theatre needs to keep pushing boundaries, providing platforms for oppressed voices, and creating environments where disparate groups of people come together to think and to feel.
+In a time when the future of the arts is uncertain, theatre needs to keep pushing boundaries, providing platforms for oppressed voices, and creating environments where disparate groups of people come together to think and to feel.
 I want to be a part of making that happen."